chilam27/Boston_Housing_Prices/README.md

 ## Background and Motivation

-My goal for this project is to use the best regression model to predict Boston housing prices on Trulia based on the number of features the source provides.
+My goal for this project is to use the best regression model to predict Boston housing prices on Trulia based on the number of features that the source provides.
 By the end of the project, I am hoping to be able to answer these questions:
 * What are the features that have high effect on to the rent of a property?
 Does the _neighborhood_ of the property has any effect?
 * How good is our prediction for the rent of the property?

-Since I have done a simple regression model with my previous project (["GDP_Fertility_Mortality_Relation"](https://github.com/chilam27/GDP_Fertility_Mortality_Relation/edit/master/README.md)), I wanted to improve my skill sets and prediction's accuracy even more.
-In this project, I had three main focuses:
+Since I have done a simple regression model with my previous project (["GDP_Fertility_Mortality_Relation"](https://github.com/chilam27/GDP_Fertility_Mortality_Relation/edit/master/README.md)), I want to improve my skill sets and prediction's accuracy even more.
+In this project, I have three main focuses:
 1. Learn how to scrape website with Python.
 2. Understand the importance of Exploratory Data Analysis and how it contributes to the outcome.
 3. Introduce productionization stage into my project.

-One more improvement I applied for this project is using different regression models and improved its performance by fine tunning the parameters using `GridSearchCV`.
+One more improvement I apply for this project is using different regression models and improve its performance by fine tunning the parameters using `GridSearchCV`.

 ## Prerequisites